isomerpages/nlb-biblioasia/_videos/From Book to Cook/Tapioca Tales.md

 #### **Episode summary** ####
 Because there was a rice shortage during the Japanese Occupation, people ate sweet potato and tapioca instead.
-Lee Geok Boi shows us what the human imagination is capable of by taking the humble tapioca and turning it into two delicious dishes, using only ingredients that were available in Japanese-occupied Singapore.
+Writer and cookbook author Lee Geok Boi shows us what the human imagination is capable of by taking the humble tapioca and turning it into two delicious dishes, using only ingredients that were available in Japanese-occupied Singapore.

  ![](/images/Videos:%20From%20Book%20to%20Cook/tapioca%20noodles.png)
 <div style="background-color: white;">Lee Geok Boi’s homemade tapioca and sweet potato noodles with clams.</div>